These sourdough cheese scones are tender and cheesy with a hint of fresh chives. They're a great use for discard sourdough starter.

 Serve the scones hot from the oven with a pat of butter.

 Cooled sourdough scones can be stored covered at room temperature for up to 4 days, or frozen for up to three months.
+Re-warm them in the microwave.

 Related recipes

-Try sourdough pizza or pain au chocolat!
+Try sourdough focaccia, Sour Cream and Chive Rolls, Pumpkin Sourdough Muffins or sourdough pain au chocolat!

 Sourdough Cheese Scones